Coderad32/Coderad32/README.md

 Each option is for the foundation and every member can take a stake or a part To create a workspace and development team at the foundation."

-> open source founation software support fork
+> open source foundation software support fork

 - 1. A fund a way forward        # Push forwards
 - 2. B take part in giving back  # Take A Gamble